 How to Kill Morning Glory

 Many gardeners are confused and call morning glory bindweeds.
 While the plants are separate species, they do have similar stubborn growth habits and are difficult to eradicate just with pulling.
 Morning glory weed control is a multi-part task.
-Pre-emergent herbicides will not work on this plant and pulling is labor intensive and tends to just break the rhizome, which re-sprouts.
+Pre-emergent herbicides will not work on this plant and pulling is labor intensive and tends to just break the vine, which may even resprout.

 Completely removing the plants can be a maddening, many years long task.
 The use of thick mulches or weed barrier fabric can help smother the seedlings in spring.
 Do not allow the vines to flower and set seed, which will prevent some of the sprouts the following spring.

 Glyphosate and some broad leaf herbicides have some effect, but you need to spray early in the season when the plants are young.
 Any systemic selective herbicide is a better choice, since Glyphosate will also affect surrounding plants.
 It is widely available, however, and painting it on the leaves helps prevent drift and surrounding plant injury.
 No matter which method you use, you will need to be vigilant and monitor for new plants and treat them.